COVID-19 & Pregnancy

-Primary, secondary and tertiary maternity facilities will remain open to provide services during the COVID-19 pandemic.
-If you are due to give birth, check with your midwife about the service level available and the visiting policy at your local maternity facility.
-Your midwife, or midwifery practice, will adjust the way they work to reduce the spread of COVID-19.
-Your health and wellbeing is very important and clinical support will remain available to you.
+All maternity facilities are open to provide services.
+If you are due to give birth, talk with your midwife about your pregnancy wellbeing and the visiting policy at your local maternity facility.
+Your midwife, or midwifery practice, has adjusted the way they work to reduce the spread of COVID-19.
+Your health and wellbeing are very important, and clinical support remains available to you.

 Before any visit with your midwife, you need to confirm that you are well.
-If you are unwell, a household contact of a COVID-19 case, or you have COVID-19, your midwife or midwifery service will arrange a way to provide you with services.
+If you are unwell with COVID-19 or any other infection, your midwife or midwifery service will arrange a way to provide you with services.

-If there is a risk of COVID-19, your midwife may postpone your visit.
+If you have COVID-19, your midwife may postpone your visit.
 Or, the visit may happen by phone or video call.
 If the visit is urgent it will still take place, but your midwife will ask you and others with you to wear a medical face mask.
 Your midwife will provide you with this.
 Your midwife will also wear personal protective equipment.

-It is important to tell your midwife if you have any symptoms, or COVID-19 contacts.
-She can make sure she takes measures to prevent possible transmission, and to support you with your health.
+It is important to tell your midwife if you have any symptoms, or COVID-19 contacts in your household.
+She can make sure she takes measures to prevent possible transmission and to support you with your health.
 You will still receive the care you need.

 What if I develop symptoms of COVID-19?

-If you develop symptoms of COVID-19, call Healthline on 0800 358 5453 and follow their advice while waiting for your test result.
-Contact Healthline first but also let your midwife (or GP or obstetrician) know if you are unwell.
+If you develop symptoms of COVID-19, take a RAT test or call Healthline on 0800 358 5453 and follow their advice.
+Contact your midwife (or GP or obstetrician) if you are unwell.